 It’s official, from now on, teaching to kids the basics of computer programming, or coding, is on the agenda of the French National Education … But why teach a so complex and so obscure discipline, to our children?

-But then, why has coding become so important to the point that it’s introduced into school curriculums starting from primary school?
+But then, why has coding become so important to the point that it’s now part of school curriculums starting from primary school?
 To answer this question, we must not stop at “coding” itself; i.e. the idea of your kid in front of a computer doing things you don’t understand 🙂 We need to dig a bit more to understand the phenomenon as a whole!

 But what exactly is coding?